FREQUENTLY ASKED QUESTIONS

 In general, it is recommended that you follow the weekly format where possible, in order to engage more deeply with the process and benefit from the presence of your peer group.

 But the beauty and benefit of online learning is in its flexible nature!
-So if you're away or life gets unexpectedly busy (as it invariably does), rest assured that the workshop content will remain available to you for some months after the workshop has ended.
-The exact number of months will vary, depending on the workshop, but will be clearly indicated in the workshop description.
+So if you're away or life gets unexpectedly busy (as it invariably does), rest assured that the workshop content will remain available to you indefinitely after the workshop has ended.
 This way, you can work around your personal needs by spreading the content of the units over a longer period of time, or by simply taking a break and picking up the work at a later date.

-You can log in to the virtual classroom at any time during those months, so you can go over any conversations that you have missed, review comments, or access videos and/or PDFs.
-You are also welcome to print PDFs for personal use after the workshop, but I ask that you respect that this is my livelihood and you do not share them with others.
+You can log in to the virtual classroom at any time during and after the workshop, so you can go over any conversations that you have missed, review comments, or access videos and/or PDFs.
+You are also welcome to print PDFs for personal use after the workshop, but I ask that you respect that this these workshops represent many hours of work and are my livelihood,and you do not share any of the course resources with others.

 Are materials included in the workshop fee?

-No, materials are not included in the workshop fee, but the materials list for each workshop is kept as short, simple and low cost as possible.
+No, materials are not included in the workshop fee, but the materials list for each workshop is kept as low cost as possible.
 You may find you already have many of the items on the list in your home or studio!
+Care has been taken to provide detailed descriptions where necessary, in anticipation of any questions you may have.

 Felt making is a relatively low tech art, which requires minimal tools and equipment.
 Though fancy water sprinklers, felting tools and rolling mats may have their benefits and may be tempting, at the end of the day, your hands are incredible tools and they are totally free.